 Salary and Job Outlook

-When you first start out as a radiation therapist, you’ll earn an annual salary of more than $55K.
-The median annual salary goes up to over $80K, and the top ten percent earn more than $123K.
-With an associate’s degree.
-You’ll find the higher paying jobs through hospitals, with the median salary ranging over $81K.
-The lowest paying jobs will be at physician offices, at $77K.
-Which, really, isn’t bad at all.
+When you first start out as a radiation therapist, you’ll earn an annual salary close to $60,080.
+The median annual salary goes up to over $86,800, and the top ten percent earn more than $132,930.
+You’ll find the higher paying jobs at outpatient care centers, with the median salary ranging over $112,000.

-Expect a lot of competition for the open positions, even though employment growth is expected to be much faster than most other professions.
-There will be 2,400 new jobs opening through 2026.
+Expect a lot of competition for the open positions, even though employment growth is expected to be about 7% through 2029.
 To have a competitive edge over other applicants, job experience, more education, and more certifications will help.